Lockton

 Lockton is a small village and civil parish in North Yorkshire, England.
 It is situated in the North York Moors about 4 mi north-east of Pickering.
 Nearby villages include Newton-on-Rawcliffe and Levisham.
-The village is often used as a base by tourists visiting the nearby Dalby Forest.
+The village is often used as a base by tourists visiting the nearby Dalby Forest, and Yorkshire Life magazine refers to the area as Yorkshire's "Capital of Cake".